python-useful-helpers/logwrap/doc/source/getstart.rst

 There are several functions are made public for usage in external code:

 * logwrap - decorator for logging of function calls

 * pretty_repr - helpers for making human-readable repr output for complex objects
-* get_arg_names - get argument names lis for the function
-* get_call_args - get bound OrderedDict of arguments for the function

 Every helper contains docstring with description for call arguments.
 There is no reason for importing any submodule: the all public API is exposed on the top level.